ki-editor/ki-editor/docs/src/normal-mode/selection-modes/local-global/misc.md

 Marks or bookmarks is a powerful feature that allows you to jump to files that contain marks (which can be toggled).

-It also allows you to exchange two sections of the file.
+It also allows you to exchange two sections of the same file.

 ## Quickfix